Written by Stacey Kelleher. Reviewed by Dr. Ryan Blackman, DO, FAAP..

 - Avoid touching your eyes, mouth, and nose without first washing your hands.

 While certain face masks can offer protection to the wearer, most are intended to prevent the spread of your infected respiratory droplets to others.
 If everyone is compliant indoors, the virus is far less likely to spread.

 According to Dr. Michael J. Ryan, Executive Director of the Health Emergency Program at the World Health Organization: “There are limits to how a mask can protect you from being infected.
 The most important thing everyone can do is wash your hands, keep your hands away from your face, and observe very precise hygiene.”

-The Quickest Ways to Stop the Spread of Germs in Your Home
+The Quickest Way to Stop the Spread of Germs

-Keeping your home clean is an essential part of preventing the spread of viruses.
-Puracy’s plant-based cleaners kill germs, bacteria, and viruses – all without the use of chemicals like parabens, sulfates, cocamidopropyl betaine, and triclosan.
+Keeping your home clean is an essential part of preventing the spread of viruses and pathogens.
+Puracy Disinfecting Surface Cleaner kills germs, bacteria, and viruses – all without chemicals like parabens, chlorine, sulfates, and synthetic fragrance.